Fireworks Code is designed to keep you safe, Not Sorry.

 Whatever you do, Do not throw fireworks.
 You could seriously harm others If not kill them.
 It’s more enjoyable to set them off in your back garden following this code.
 Never put them in your pocket, they can go off at any time.

 Children like picking new things up throwing them around hitting off each other.
 This is a strong reason along with many others why you should not leave children with fireworks.

 Fireworks code: Sparklers are very hot when lit.
 This could lead to some extreme damages to your hand.
 This is why it is a good idea to light them one at a time and to wear gloves to protect your hand if things do go wrong.
 If you give your child a sparkler always – always supervise them, never let them run around on their own.

 Pets have very sensitive hearing, So it’s no surprise when there is a big bang they act in different ways.
 There are many ways to ensure you can keep your pet safe this bonfire night.

-Further advice, publications for the fireworks Code:
+Publications for the fireworks Code:

 - Government information on fireworks and bonfire safety.

-- NHS Choices – Website, for valuable advice. especially for medical advice from burns.
+- NHS Choices – Website, for valuable advice.
+Especially for medical advice from burns.

 - Safer Fireworks – RoSPA’s

-Are you working through Fireworks Beginners guide, return back to it here for Lesson 8:.
+Are you working through Fireworks Beginners guide, return to it here for Lesson 8:.
 Or, if you prefer to Use the exploring links in the above menu.